lsst-dm/dmtn-094/index.rst

 short-lived capability token.

 The token issuer implements a token download interface.
-Minimally, the token download interface allows a user to select the capabilities a token should be configured with and download the token.
+Minimally, the token download interface allows a user to select the capabilities a token should be configured with and to download the token.

 Token Authorization
 -------------------